Hofls/useful-info/tech-books/design-it.md

 * Good diagrams always have legend and text hints
 * `SAD` / `Software Architecture Descrption` - contains all the information about architecture (views, quality attributes, requirements etc)
 * `ADR` / `Architecture Decision Record` - explanation of every important architectural decision
+* `ATAM` / `Architecture Trade-off Analysis Method` - architecture evaluation and risk mitigation process (usable for very complex systems)
+* "Mid architect" vs "Great architect":
+  * "Select patterns and technology without input" vs "Collaboratively select with input from the team"
+  * "Write documents by yourself, release on completion" vs "Incrementally build and review documents with the team"
+  * "Make or approve all design decisions" vs "Delegate decision making, provide guidance, reviews and feedback"
+  * "Dictate who builds specific elements" vs "Help the group self-organize and choose work"
+  * "Avoid changes to the architecture" vs "Embrace the inevitability of change and make the architecture easy to change"
+  * "Mandate technology decisions" vs "Build consensus for technology decisions"
+* Constructive feedback is important for growth, always welcome it and be kind

 ### Examples
 * Arrow labels can improve diagram clarity - [click](images/design-it/arrows-with-labels.png)